 - Free vouchers - The community action will help people acquire basic needs.
 This will range from gas cards, vouchers for food or a bus bass, clothing for kids and more.
 They also support students with school supplies from a voucher service, and learn more on how to get free vouchers

 You can reach the Northern Kentucky Community Action Commission, Inc. at (859) 586-9250 or (859) 581-6607.
 Click more information on Northern Kentucky Community Action Agency assistance programs.

 Get emergency financial help for bills, rent, and other costs in Boone County

 United Ministries, which is located in nearby Erlanger, may be able to offer help to individuals of families who are facing an eviction or disconnection of their utility service.
 They also have a summer fan program, food bank, clothing, and holiday assistance.
 Another focus is on providing prescription medications and health care equipment.
 Call (859) 727-0300, or find more United Ministries Boone County assistance programs.

 St. Vincent De Paul - This non-profit provides temporary financial assistance and other forms of aid and support, including prescription medications.
 The charity also has a thrift shop, food bank in Boone County, information on government programs, and much more.
-Call (859) 341-3219, or read St. Vincent Boone County.
+There are free vouchers, clothes, small kitchen appliances and other free stuff in Boone County.
+Call (859) 341-3219, or St. Vincent Boone County.

-Free basic needs from non-profits - Low income families and those facing an emergency in Boone County Kentucky can get help from clothing closets and thrift stores.
+Free basic needs from non-profits - Low income families and those facing an emergency in Boone County Kentucky can get help from clothing closets, free furniture banks and thrift stores.
 They may offer vouchers to pay for items ranging from work or school uniforms to winter jackets, boots, hats, and gloves.
-Other items sometimes available may be furniture and household supplies.
-More Boone County clothing closets.
+Other items sometimes available may be furniture, kitchen appliances and household supplies.
+More on Boone County school supplies, furniture and clothing closets.